 Your inquiry assumes that it is solely or primarily the lineage of a person's father (in this case, his stepfather Joseph) that determines the "race" of any children he sires.
 The Biblical truth is that the descent of the mother, in this case Mary, is more important in determining whether a child is considered a Jew (in this case, springing from the tribe of Judah) than that of the father.
 In other words, if Mary were Jewish then Jesus would be one as well.

-For example, a baby born with a mother from the tribe of Judah but a Gentile (non-Israelite) father is automatically a Jew.
-However, a baby produced by a father who is from the tribe of Judah and a mother who is a Gentile (non-Israelite) is not.
+For example, a baby born with a mother from the tribe of Judah and a father who is a Gentile (non-Israelite) would be considered a Jew.
+A baby produced, however, through a father who is from the tribe of Judah and a mother who is a Gentile (non-Israelite) would not.